 Registered nurses typically make between CAD 70,000 and CAD 95,000 per year, or between CAD 5,800 and CAD 7,900 per month.

 Additionally, you might make over CAD 100,000 annually if you specialize in fields like pediatrics, mental health, or intensive care units.
-The Canadian healthcare system is great because it allows for and values growth.
+The hospital management system is great because it allows for and values growth.
+It allows doctor and patients both to have access about their medical details.
+Moreover, it allows them in appointment scheduling, pharmacy management, and even laboratory management with seamless sharing of reports and prescriptions.

 Upgrading from BSc Nurse to RN, then?
 Well worth the effort.